letoram/aledctrl/README.md

 fifo LED protocol as part of arcan >= 0.5.2.

 # Subprojects

   g810 - GPLv3, see README.md and LICENSE file.
 Adds support
 	       for reading protocol controls via stdin.

   arduino - arduino project and makefiles for programming an
-	          arduino device to use the protocol over serial or i2c in order to control PWM adafruit neopixel- LEDs.
+	    arduino device to use the protocol over a serial or i2c connection in order to control PWM adafruit neopixel- LEDs.

 # Setup/Use